lunarjournal/idp8/README.md

 The sample protocol provided is only intended to be used by one transmitter-receiver pair.
 The addition of multiple transmitters may cause data corruption or other unknown side effects.
 However adding multiple receivers may still be viable.

 # Info
-Included in the main source files is a led demo.
+Included in the main source files is a led demo. <br>
 Four leds can be controlled remotely using four tacticle push-buttons.
 Schematics for the project are provided.

 Folders:
 * `/firmware` - TX and RX assembly firmware.